Become a Tutor

 To become tutors, students must have writing talent, strong interpersonal skills, and preparation.
 To succeed and advance, tutors must continue their professional development.
 The Writing Commons also offers employment as Office Assistants, Interns and Volunteers.

 Successful tutors are successful writers.
-More importantly, they are able to reflect on their writing processes, and to explain these processes to others.
+More importantly, they are able to reflect on their writing processes and explain these processes to others.
 It is not enough to write well.
-Prospective tutors must be able to communicate about writing with diverse audiences.
+Prospective tutors must be able to communicate with diverse audiences about writing.

 Tutors must be excellent listeners.
 They must exhibit an unusual level of patience, persistence, and flexibility in order to meet the needs of Writing Commons users.
 They must demonstrate teamwork, professionalism, and leadership to succeed in our highly collaborative work environment.

 3-Credit-Hour Upper Division ENGLISH Course

-Undergraduate students who wish to be considered for positions as fully-qualified Writing Commons tutors must successfully complete a 3-credit hour online course, ENG 39895, Special Topics in Rhetoric and Composition, during or before their first semester of employment.
+Undergraduate students who wish to be considered for positions as fully-qualified Writing Commons tutors must successfully complete a 3-credit hour online course, ENG 41194, Tutoring of Writing, during or before their first semester of employment as Trainees.
 At the discretion of the Instructor of the course (the Director of the Writing Commons), students may work in the Writing Commons while enrolled in the course.
-This rigorous upper-division course introduces prospective and novice tutors to writing center theory and practice, provides practical experience tutoring, and a complete introduction to tutoring in person and online.
+This rigorous upper-division course introduces tutor trainees and prospective trainees to writing center theory and practice, provides practical experience tutoring, and a complete introduction to tutoring in person and online.
 The course involves a significant amount of reading in rhetoric and composition theory as well as writing center methods.
 The course is a hybrid online course, requiring weekly participation in hands-on activities, reflections on reading and experience, and final project and final exam are required.
-Continued employment in the Writing Commons, students must earn a final grade in the course of B+ or better as well as earn recommendations from the Writing Commons Senior Staff and approval from the Director.
+Continued employment in the Writing Commons, requires that students earn a final grade of B+ or better in ENG 41194; as well as recommendations from the Writing Commons Senior Staff; and the approval of the Director.

-ENG 39895 counts as an upper-division English elective, counts toward English Major "Writing and Language Study" requirements, and counts for the Writing Minor.
+ENG 41194 counts as an upper-division English elective, counts toward English Major "Writing and Language Study" requirements, and counts for the Writing Minor.
 It also counts toward Experiential Learning and Diversity university requirements.